 - if students have excellent command of their Mother-Tongue language in addition to another language (both at language A level) they qualify for a bilingual IB diploma

-- research has shown that bilingual students perform better in school
+- Research has shown that bilingual students perform better in school

-- a good command of the Mother-Tongue language helps students to study other languages
+- A good command of the Mother-Tongue language helps students to study other languages

-- the study of the Mother-Tongue language is part of the MYP programme.
+- The study of the Mother-Tongue language is part of the MYP programme.
 Students must study a language A and a language B in order to get an MYP certificate.
 One of these may be their Mother-Tongue language.

 Mother-Tongue lessons are taught by private tutors who are paid directly by the parents.
 Most Mother -Tongue lessons take place on Tuesday afternoons when lessons for all students finish at 14.05.
 Mother-Tongue lessons are offered in a variety of languages such as Italian, Mandarin, Portuguese and Swedish.

 New parents are informed about Mother-Tongue languages by admissions.
-If they want their child(ren) to take part in the lessons they contact the Mother-Tongue coordinator, who will establish contact between the parents and the tutor of the language concerned.
+If they want their child(ren) to take part in the lessons they should contact the Mother-Tongue coordinator, who will establish contact between the parents and the tutor of the language concerned.
 The tutor will inform the parents about the lesson schedule and the payment.
 Some parents are reimbursed by their employer for the costs of Mother-Tongue lessons.

 Mother-Tongue languages follow the MYP language A guide and the MYP assessment.
 The student’s grade for Mother-Tongue language is included in the school report and in the case of year 11 students whose Mother-Tongue language is registered with the MYP the Mother-Tongue language grade will count towards the MYP Certificate and the grade will appear on the MYP Record of Achievement.
-If a Mother-Tongue language is taken up in 11 in preparation for the IBDP Self-Taught language A course it will not be registered for the MYP and will therefore not count towards the MYP Certificate nor will the grade appear on the MYP Record of Achievement.
+If a Mother-Tongue language is taken up in Year 11 in preparation for the IBDP Self-Taught language A course, it will not be registered for the MYP and will therefore not count towards the MYP Certificate, nor will the grade appear on the MYP Record of Achievement.
 However, the grade will be included in the student’s school report and the final grade will count towards promotion to the DP in year 12.

 If parents are interested in Mother-Tongue lessons other than the ones offered at the ISH they are encouraged to contact the Mother-Tongue coordinator, to help in setting up a new group and finding a suitable tutor